ohana-scholars/ohana-scholars.github.io/userguide.md

 ---
 layout: page
 title: User Guide
-subtitle: "Wowzers!"
+subtitle: The following guide will walk you through how to use the Ohana Scholars website.
 ---

-The following guide will walk you through how to use the Ohana Scholars website.

 ### Landing Page
 ![](assets/img/guidepics/landing.png)